plotly/plotly.js/CONTRIBUTING.md

 **Other npm scripts**:

 - `npm run preprocess`: pre-processes the css and svg source file in js.
-This script is run automatically on `npm install`.
+This script must be run manually when updating the css and svg source files.
 - `npm run watch`: starts a watchify file watcher just like the test dashboard but without booting up a server.